sindhujasankararaman/Repeat-Customer-Rate-Analysis-using-Power-BI/README.md

 # Recommendations

-Recommendations

-- Scale Referral Programs
+1. Scale Referral Programs

-Expand referral incentives and recognition programs to maximize their proven impact on repeat purchases.
+- Expand referral incentives and recognition programs to maximize their proven impact on repeat purchases.

 Revitalize the West Region